 C404.10.1 Heaters.
 Heat pump pool heaters shall have a minimum COP of 4.0 determined in accordance with ASHRAE Standard 146.
 Other pool heating equipment shall comply with the applicable efficiencies in Section C404.2.

-The electric power to all heaters shall be controlled by a readily accessible on-off switch that is an integral part of the heater, mounted on the exterior of the heater, or external to and within 3 feet of the heater.
+The electric power to all heaters shall be controlled by an on-off switch that is an integral part of the heater, mounted on the exterior of the heater, or external to and within 3 feet of the heater in a location with ready access.
 Operation of such switch shall not change the setting of the heater thermostat.
 Such switches shall be in addition to a circuit breaker for the power to the heater.
 Gas fired heaters shall not be equipped with constant burning pilot lights.

 C404.10.2 Time switches.
 Time switches or other control method that can automatically turn off and on heaters and pump motors according to a preset schedule shall be installed for heaters and pump motors.
 Heaters and pump motors that have built in time switches shall be in compliance with this section.